Augmenting Diffs With Runtime Information: Experimental Design

 \begin{itemize} \item RQ1 (effectiveness): \rqone \ We run \toolname on a large dataset of bug fixing APR code diffs from the DRR \cite{Ye2021EMSE} dataset.
 We compare \toolname effectiveness with \ddiff \cite{kanda2022didiffff} as baseline.

 \item RQ2 (applicability): \rqtwo \ We assess \toolname applicability on real-world commits.
 This improves the external validity of our evaluation beyond the projects of DRR.

-\item RQ3 (useful): \rqthree \ To assess the usefulness of \toolname reports for code reviewers, we conduct a manual analysis to evaluate their quality with respect to three criteria: correctness, understandability, and significance to the runtime behavioral change.
-This analysis is performed on the real-world commits also used in the RQ2 experiment. \end{itemize}
+\item RQ3 (quality): \rqthree \ To assess the quality of \toolname reports for code reviewers, we conduct a manual analysis to evaluate their quality with respect to two criteria: correctness and understandability.
+We also manually check the accuracy of \toolname in excluding random runtime differences.
+This analysis is performed on the real-world commits also used in the RQ2 experiment.

+\item RQ4 (user study): \rqfour \ We conduct a user study and ask developers to rate \toolname augmented diffs in terms of usefulness, understandability, and novelty.
+To compare \toolname against the state of the art, we also ask the participants to give a score to \ddiff outputs.
+In this study, we use the real-world commits collected for the RQ2 and RQ3 experiment. \end{itemize}